History

 Student Learning Outcomes

-By the end of our program, students will build skills in the following areas:
+By the end of our program, students will have built skills in the following areas:

 Foundational Knowledge: Students will be able to describe major chronological, geographic and thematic areas of historical study and articulate the significance of these facts for understanding historical context, complexity and change over time.